Table of Contents

 (5) International data transfers

-Information which you provide may be transferred to countries (including the United States, Japan, other countries) which do not have data protection laws equivalent to those in force in the European Economic Area.
+The information which you provide may be transferred to countries (including the United States, Japan, and other countries) that do not have data protection laws equivalent to those in force in the European Economic Area.

 In addition, personal information that you submit for publication on the website will be published on the internet and may be available, via the internet, around the world.
 We cannot prevent the use or misuse of such information by others.